sonic-net/SONiC/doc/LoM/LocalMitigation.md

 When configured with mitigation action, there will be a minimum of there will be a minimum of 2 more actions in addition to the first, as first is "detection", second is "safety-check" and  third is "mitigation".
 There can be more.
 All are listed with sequence & timeout where needed.
 The info here should be unambiguous to help execute the actions in order.

+A missing sequence defaults to 0.
+A missing timeout defaults to timeout from this action's config.
+A missing "mandatory" flag defaults to false.
+Note: Sequence across all actions have to be numerically unique and positive.
+The validation will help with these constraints.

 ```
 {
     "bindings": [